The Challenge

 - Reduced month-end close from 3 weeks to 5 business days

-Phase 2: KPI Dashboard & Forecasting (Weeks 5-8)
+Phase 2: KPI Dashboard and Forecasting (Weeks 5 to 8)

 With clean books in place, we built a real-time CFO dashboard tracking the metrics that actually matter for a SaaS business: MRR growth, net revenue retention, CAC payback period, LTV:CAC ratio, gross margin by product line, and burn rate.